DebNation/bunkr-downloader/README.md

 # Bunkr Downloader

-A Python-based downloader tool for processing URLs from bunkr.
+A simple cli tool to download content from Bunkr.
+- Please do not abuse the service.

 ## Prerequisites